shannentan22/BiodiViz/README.md

 ### 2. Downloading the NER & RE Models

-Since the Named Entity Recognition (NER) and Relation Extraction (RE) Models are too big to be included in the Github repository, you may download them from the pre-release attachments instead: https://github.com/shannentan22/BiodiViz/releases/tag/v1.0.0.
+Since the Named Entity Recognition (NER) and Relation Extraction (RE) Models are too big to be included in the GitHub repository, you may download them from the pre-release attachments instead: https://github.com/shannentan22/BiodiViz/releases/tag/v1.0.0.
 The files are named `ner_model.zip` and `re_model.zip`.

 Before downloading, please ensure that you have enough space to accommodate the models since each file is fairly large at about 760+ MB.
 The download process may also take a few minutes due to the files' sizes.
 After downloading the files, unzip them, and move the unzipped folders under the App folder of the cloned repository.